About Supercomputing Frontiers

-The first three editions of the conference were organised in Singapore by A*STAR Computational Resource Centre and National Supercomputing Centre Singapore.
+The first three editions of the conference were organised in Singapore by A*STAR Computational Resource Centre and National Supercomputing Centre Singapore, the fourth — by Interdisciplinary Centre for Mathematical and Computer Modeling (ICM), University of Warsaw, Poland.
 Previous editions of the conference showcased a successful scientific programme with eminent plenary keynote speakers such as Thomas Sterling, Satoshi Matsuoka, Robert Harrison, Rick Stevens, Jack Dongarra, Alan Gara, John Gustafson, Srinivas Aluru, Baroness Susan Greenfield, Horst Simon, Bronis R. De Supinski, Gordon Bell, Alessandro Curioni, Thom H. Dunning Jr. and Haohuan Fu.
 Selected papers from the conference were published in the international journal Supercomputing Frontiers & Innovations in 2015, 2016 and 2017.

 Please follow the links below if you wish to explore the research programme of previous conferences:

 - Supercomputing Frontiers 2018.